isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 Selected Filters Panel
 ^^^^^^^^^^^^^^^^^^^^^^

-This is where selected filters are shown for each program so there is an easy way to see what filters have been selected.
-You have to tooggle between program tabs to see the filters selected for each program.
+This is where selected filters are shown for each program so there section to see what filters have been selected.
+You have to toggle between program tabs to see the filters selected for each program.

 If you have not saved the cohort yet, clicking on “Clear All” will remove all selected filters for that program.
 Also, if you have not saved the cohort yet, selecting an X beside a single filter will remove that filter.
 If you have saved the cohort, the X is not present as this function is disabled in saved cohorts (to add back to an existing cohort, you can use set operations - see below).